• Posted on

 Femme récoltant des feuilles d’indigo fraîches pour la teinture végétale bleue, méthode artisanale naturelle et écologique.

 Adopting plant-based dyes is a step toward authenticity, eco-responsibility, and the promotion of expertise spanning generations.
-Whether you're a craftsperson, a designer, or just curious, here are two 100% natural dye recipes, specially adapted for raw raffia, a high-quality plant fiber that's particularly receptive to color.
+Whether you're a craftsman, designer, or just curious, here are two 100% natural dye recipes, specially adapted to raw raffia, a high-quality plant fiber that's particularly receptive to color.

 Why choose plant-based dyes for your creations?